e18e/e18e/docs/blog/bundling-dependencies.md

 **Advice:** Put the work in and become dependency-free properly (if it really should be).

 ## Additional notes

+### Advantages/disadvantages of bundling

+A few advantages to bundling:

+- We don't want to block our release waiting for a dependency to have an alternative
+  - This may be waiting for an ESM alternative, something less bloated, or something using newer standards
+- We are producing a developer tool (i.e. it'll never reach production), so we want to tree-shake our dependencies for our consumers
+- We want to patch a dependency in a way that the dependency is unlikely to ever accept upstream

+Disadvantages:

+- Packages no longer receive downloads
+  - The number of downloads is a commonly used metric for sponsoring OSS projects, or deciding if to use such a package
+- Dependencies no longer receive updates
+  - They will be locked to the version at the time of bundling.
+The burden to release security updates is then on you (to re-bundle)
+- Bloated dependency trees are hidden but still exist
+  - These dependencies would be better replaced by alternatives, or contributed to
+- npm de-duplication no longer happens
+  - If a consumer has many copies of this dependency, the bundled ones will be duplicates since npm isn't aware of them
+- Maintainers don't receive help/contributions to improve
+  - Bundling the dependency often means the core problem is put off for longer (e.g. bloated sub-dependencies).
+Helping the maintainers solve the problem would be better
+- Issues are often opened with your project rather than the dependency

 ### Tree-shaking in libraries